Saif-MindCoopers/react-native-powerbi-reborn/README.md

 # PowerBI Embed for React Native

 This component opens embeded PowerBI reports.
 It uses the WebView on Android and iOS the display them.
+This package is compatiable with new architecture of react-native (v0.70).

 ## Installation